fragcolor-xyz/shards/docs/docs/functions/macros.md

     ))
     ```

-A wire is a stateful function (read more about this [here](https://docs.fragcolor.xyz/architecture-guides/shards#stateful-functions) and [here](https://learn.fragcolor.xyz/how-to/shards-primer#stateful-functions)).

-To run it you must first schedule it on a mesh.
+To run a wire you must first schedule it on a mesh.
 When you run this mesh, all the wires scheduled on it are executed (in the order of scheduling).

 A mesh will execute a non-looped wire only once (even though the mesh itself may continue running).